Get a no-fault 1A divorce

 - Certified copy of your marriage certificate, which you can get from the Registry of Vital Records or your city or town.

 - Separation agreement (you should have already prepared this).

-- Joint petition for divorce under section 1A (CJD-101A) signed by both parties or their lawyers.
+- Joint Petition for Divorce form (CJD-101A) signed by both parties or their lawyers.

-- Joint affidavit of irretrievable breakdown signed by the parties.
+- Affidavit of irretrievable breakdown signed by the parties.